Overview

 Competitor Analysis

-We found several that were also providing a limited amount of account information in an opt-in pre-authenticated space.
+I found several that were also providing a limited amount of account information in an opt-in pre-authenticated space.
 However, the user experience of these flows were rather lackluster.
 They provided that immediate balance information but they stopped there.

 Ideation